 Part of bamboo’s popularity is its hardiness and multiple uses.
 It’s fast-growing and thrives in many locales.
 In general, bamboos are less susceptible to disease than many other tropical plants.
 But they are not immune.

 Bamboo pests you want to watch out for include insects and herbivorous animals.
-Certain molds, fungus, and rot can also affect your plant.
+Certain molds, fungus, and rot can also affect your species of bamboo.

 Fortunately, most of these threats aren’t fatal and usually don’t greatly affect the growth of the bamboo, especially if caught early.
 Monitor your plant regularly to note any changes that might mean trouble.
 Let’s look at the enemies in the garden and ways to keep your bamboo healthy.